26: Cale Green Farm and Park

 ... they have survived, in much-altered form, into the twenty-first century.
 This picture shows Adswood Lane West in 2017.
 The tall office building of Travis Perkins builders' merchants stands on the site of the Carrington house.

-An (over) enlargement of the 1920s aerial view shows the factory site, the old cottages and the Carrington house, with its tall chimneys, nestling between factory buildings.
+An (over) enlargement of a 1920s aerial view shows Carringtons' factory, the old cottages and the Carrington house, with its tall chimneys, nestling between factory buildings.

 Samuel and Christiana Carrington's other children